-Project Status: This project began in March 2013 and is projected to be completed in March 2016
+Project Status: This project began in March 2013 and was completed in December 2016

-We are exploring the connections between humans and the places they live, work, and play.
-Specifically, we are looking at how people use, how they value, and how they depend on the ecosystem services of marine protected areas.
-We are combining social science methods with the latest in geographic information systems research to better understand these connections and deliver to managers of marine protected areas maps that describe the connections between humans and their environment.
+We explored the connections between humans and the places they live, work, and play.
+Specifically, we looked at how people use, how they value, and how they depend on the ecosystem services of marine and coastal protected areas.
+We then combined social science methods with the latest in geographic information systems research to better understand these connections, and we delivered to maps to managers that describe the connections between humans and their environment.

 Why We Care